-ART 1013 Design I - The study of the elements and principles of two-dimensional design.
-(D)

-ART 1033 Drawing I - A studio course in which the concepts of linear perspective, value studies, contrast, contour, and technique are taught by using a variety of subjects from still life to live models.
+- ART 1013 Design I - The study of the elements and principles of two-dimensional design.
+(D) - ART 1033 Drawing I A studio course in which the concepts of linear perspective, value studies, contrast, contour, and technique are taught by using a variety of subjects from still life to live models.
 A variety of media will also be explored.
-(D)

-ART 1043 Drawing II - Prerequisite: ART 1033.
+(D) - ART 1043 Drawing II Prerequisite: ART 1033.
 Continuation of ART 1033.
 Light and shade drawing with emphasis on original illustration using the human form.
-(D)

-ART 2063 Painting I - Prerequisite: ART 1033.
+(D) - ART 2063 Painting I Prerequisite: ART 1033.
 A studio course which utilizes the elements and principles of art.
 In addition to the language of art, value studies, contrast, and technique will be taught.
-(D)

-ART 2073 Painting II - Prerequisite: ART 2063.
+(D) - ART 2073 Painting II Prerequisite: ART 2063.
 A continuation of ART 2063.
-(D)

-ART 2093 Ceramics I - An introductory course in creative clay processes.
+(D) - ART 2093 Ceramics I An introductory course in creative clay processes.
 Emphasis is placed upon the hand building techniques of coil, slab, pinch, and wheel thrown pot methods along with glazing and firing procedures.
 Surface and glaze treatments are explored for visual as well as tactile purposes.
 (D)

-ART 2103 Ceramics II - Prerequisite: ART 2093.
-Continuation of Introduction to Ceramics work.
-Emphasis is placed upon sculpture, slab, and wheel thrown pot methods along with glazing and firing procedures.
-(D)

 ART 2503 Fine Arts-Visual - An introduction to visual arts for all students regardless of background or experience.
 The purpose is to help the student to develop criteria for appreciation of painting, sculpture, and architecture.
-(F, S, Su) ACTS: ARTA 1003
+(F, S, Su) ACTS Equivalent Course Number = ARTA1003